FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/testing/automated-tests.md

 1. [Download the project code](../exporting-code/ff-cli.md).
 2. Go to `your_project/integration_test/test.dart`.
 3. To run a specific test, click the play button next to it.
-To execute all tests at once, double-click the play button next to 'void main'.
+To execute all tests at once, double-click the play button next to `void main`.
 4. Alternatively, you can use the terminal and enter the command: `flutter test integration_test/test.dart`."

 :::info